annaberezko/event_management/README.md

 ### List of events

 System has list of user's events, with filtering by event_type name and timestamp date and time range.
+The system also includes an endpoint with list of all existing event names.

 ### Create event functionality